agarbuno/hashcode-2016/git-intro.md

 This will upload the latest version *snapshot* of your branch back to the *master*.
 So what do when we have actual changes in our branch?
 Let's try this excercise.

-1. Create a simple text file:2.
+1. Create a simple text file:
 ```
 $ touch myfirstfile.txt
 ```